 - Monitor conversion rates on the Display Network: For campaigns that are opted into the Display Network, monitor your ads' conversion rates on Display Network sites with the placement report.
 If you notice that clicks from the Display Network aren't converting as well as clicks from Google or the Search Network, then consider reducing your Display Network bids.
 If you find that a particular Display Network site isn't converting well, consider excluding it from your campaign.

 A low conversion rate doesn't always mean that you're getting invalid interactions.
 A number of different factors can lead to high levels of traffic but relatively few sales.
 Here are some common causes of, and solutions to, low conversion rates:

-- Changes in market condition, user behaviour, and web content may affect your campaign's performance.
+- Changes in market condition, user behaviour and web content may affect your campaign's performance.
 Some of our advertisers experience a lower return on investment (ROI) as their industries face increasing competition within the Internet advertising marketplace.
 We recommend that you closely monitor the ROI for each of your keywords and ads and adjust your bids accordingly within the budget that's right for your business.
-Find out how bidding strategically can maximise your ROI.
+Learn how bidding strategically can maximise your ROI.

 - Sites that are difficult to navigate may drive away potential customers.
 Consider evaluating your site's overall design, layout and functionality.
 With Google Analytics, you can see if visitors typically leave your website at a certain point before making a purchase.